Rosary-based prayers: Chaplet of the Seven Sorrows

-Holy Rosary
+Dominican Rosary

-The best known example of a rosary-based prayer is simply called the "Holy Rosary" and involves contemplation on five rosary mysteries, while Our Father, Hail Mary and Glory be to the Father prayers are recited.
+The best known example of a rosary-based prayer is the Dominican Rosary which is ubiquitously called the Rosary.
+In traditional form it involves contemplation on fifteen Rosary mysteries (as three sets of five mysteries each), while Our Father, Hail Mary and Glory be to the Father prayers are recited.
+Commonly, just one set of mysteries, out of three or four sets, is prayed.

-This rosary prayer goes back several centuries and there are differing views among experts on its exact history.
-In the sixteenth century, Pope Pius V established the current form of the original fifteen mysteries for this rosary and they remained so until the 20th century.
-Pope John Paul II extended the number of mysteries in this rosary during his reign, while keeping the original mysteries intact.
+This Rosary prayer goes back several centuries and there are differing views among experts on its exact history.
+In the 16th century, Pope Pius V established the current form of the original 15 mysteries for this Rosary and they remained so until the 20th century.
+Pope John Paul II proposed an additional set of five mysteries known as the "Luminous" mysteries as a manner of reflecting on Christ's life during his public ministry.
+Some choose to pray the Luminous mysteries or retain the "Psalter of Our Lady" and pray the 15 original mysteries.